The World Health Organization (WHO) estimates a global shortage of 4.3 million physicians, nurses, and other healthcare professionals.

 Additionally, remote and rural areas struggle with physician shortages all over the world.

-But the question still remains- why is there a physician shortage?
+But the question still remains- Why is there a physician shortage?

-Physician Shortage: Causes and Solutions
+Physician Shortage in the USA: Causes and Solutions

 When it comes to healthcare, the world is a small village.
 This is especially true in medicine, where medical professionals come together more often and share more information than ever before.
 As a result of this, physician-to-physician communication sharing of knowledge and experience has increased.